 The Coolaroo fire broke out on 13 July and burned for 11 days, sending clouds of smoke across Melbourne.
 At the height of the blaze, hundreds of nearby residents were urged to evacuate due to concerns about air quality.

-Since the Coolaroo incident, the Labor Government has worked diligently to introduce a series of improvements to keep Victorian families safe in the event of harmful fires.
+Since the Coolaroo incident, the Government has introduced a series of improvements to keep Victorian families safe in the event of harmful fires.

 Lessons learnt during the Hazelwood Mine Fire played a key role in handling the Coolaroo fire.
 Emergency workers used health monitoring data to make decisions about how harmful smoke and ash would be for locals, and people in the area had online access to air quality readings via the Environmental Protection Agency website.